-Have you ever wanted to try something and didn’t?
-You were just too hesitant to put yourself out there and now regret it.
-The fear of trying new things robs from us the opportunity to really live.
-Variety is too important to not try new things.
-I’m not saying you have to, but what if you try new things?
+Have you ever wanted to try something but were too hesitant to put yourself out there and now regret it?
+The fear of trying new things robs us of the opportunity to live fully.
+There is so much to see and experience in life.
+What if you try new things?

 How About You?

-- Do you just want to add a little adventure in your life, but you’re waiting for a better time?
+- Do you just want to add a little adventure to your life, but you’re waiting for a better time?

-- Is there state or country you want to visit, but haven’t for some reason?
+- Is there a state or country you want to visit but haven’t for some reason?

 If you’ve read A Brief History of Shayne, Part II, you know I’ve tried a few things.